kataw/kataw/README.md

 For example `kind & NodeKind.IsExpression`, `kind & NodeKind.IsStatement`, `kind & NodeKind.IsBindingPattern` or
 `kind & NodeKind.IsFunctionDeclaration`

+# Comments

+Comments isn't a part of this AST.
+Start and end values exist on each AST node.
+That's all info you need too extract the comments from the source file on the `RootNode`.

+Node B

 ## AnnexB

 AnnexB is can be set as an boolean property on the `IfStatement` and `LabelledStatement` AST node.